RadicalSquadron/Tinder-like-Page-Slide/README.md

 The project contains animation of a view in accordance to swipe functionality.

-Initialy, the ViewController calls the UIView subclass, DraggableViewBackground.
+Initialy, the ViewController calls the UIView subclass, DraggableViewBackground

 - Where the view is laid out with a card shaped UIView in its heart and a tool bar is laid out with three buttons, Swipe-Left, Reload and Swipe-Right.